Meteosource/pymeteosource/README.md

     units=units.US  # Defaults to 'auto'
 )
 ```
-Note, that the historical weather data are always retrieved for full UTC days.
+Note, that the historical weather data and long-term statistics are always retrieved for full UTC days.
 If you specify a different timezone, the datetimes get converted, but they will cover the full UTC, not the local day.
 If you specify a `datetime` to any of the date parameters, the hours, minutes, seconds and microseconds get ignored.
 So if you request `date='2021-12-25T23:59:59'`, you get data for full UTC day `2021-12-25`.

 If you pass `list`/`tuple`/`set` of dates to `date` parameter, they days will be inserted into the inner structures in the order they are being iterated over.
 This affects time indexing by integer (see below).
 An API request is made for each day, even when you specify a date range.